cartridge-gg/docs/src/pages/controller/usernames.md

+---
+description: Discover how to use Cartridge Controller's username and address lookup service, including API access, helper methods, and best practices.
+---

 # Looking up Usernames / Addresses

 A service for looking up usernames and addresses in the Cartridge ecosystem.
 You can use either the helper methods from the SDK or query the endpoint directly.